-As mentioned in the introduction, the delay module works with any trigger that provides a simple circuit closure to ground.
+As mentioned in the Theory of Operation, the delay module works with any trigger that provides a simple circuit closure to ground.
 Triggers connected to the Input actuate the delay circuit.
 In this section, we describe how to make delay settings and test them, with or without flash or camera connected to the outputs.

 In setting the delay for a particular application, first note that the dial readings for the Coarse and Fine Delays are given in milliseconds (1 ms = 0.001 s).
 A good strategy is to start adjustments with the Fine Delay set at 25 ms. Then adjust the Coarse Delay until the event being photographed is captured.
 At this point, adjust the Fine Delay to a smaller or larger value to hone in on the time interval needed for best results.